 It is common for employers to have a procedure in place for these instances and it should include the procedure for notification.
 If this is excluded then the legal position is that an employee requesting a period of leave must give notice of at least twice the period of leave to his or her employer.
 A similar arrangement of notice must be given by the employer if they are requesting the employee to take leave at specific times.

 First year of employment

 Workers accrue their annual leave entitlement on a pro rata basis during their first year of employment.
 This is calculated in relation to the proportion of the employment year worked.
 Therefore, the annual leave entitlement will accrue over the course of the worker’s first year of employment at the rate of 1/12 of the annual entitlement, starting on the first day of each month.
 If the calculation does not result in an exact number of days then the figure will be rounded up to the nearest half day.

 Annual leave and part time employees

 Under the Regulations, time off for bank holidays should be pro rata.
 Part time workers are currently entitled to 5.6 weeks’ holiday, based on the hours a week that they work, regardless of whether they work on days on which bank holidays fall.

 An employer can increase a worker’s statutory annual leave entitlement via a contractual arrangement.
 In such cases any unused additional annual leave may be carried over to the next leave year.
 This is often a matter of employer discretion and will depend on the terms of the contract.

-Annual leave and maternity
+Annual leave accrual during maternity and adoption leave

 An employee continues to accrue their statutory annual leave entitlement of 5.6 weeks and any additional contractual annual leave entitlement throughout both ordinary maternity leave (OML) and additional maternity leave (AML).